openvinotoolkit/model_server/demos/speech_recognition_with_kaldi_model/python/asr_demo/README.md

 docker run --rm -it --network="host" kaldi:latest bash
 ```

-The container constains everything required for data processing and communication with the model server.
+The container contains everything required for data processing and communication with the model server.
 It runs with `host` network parameter to make it easy to access model server container running on the same host.
 As you start the container, the working directory is `/opt/workspace`